mozilla/data-docs/src/metrics/metrics.md

 # Metrics

 Here we provide definitions and information about our standard metrics.
+We use some terminology that is defined [here](https://docs.telemetry.mozilla.org/concepts/terminology.html).

 ## Table of Contents